 ~ Then I’d go and hang around in the Metropolitan lounge, fill up on snacks and make the most of the last wifi you’ll see for 45+ hours.

-~ If you’re in the Amtrak lounge, the train will be called quite clearly for you to hear.
-Follow their instructions to get to the track and queue.
+~ If you’re in the Amtrak lounge, the train will be called for you to hear.
+Make sure you listen carefully for Amtrak’s Empire Builder specific announcements; ours got a bit muddled with another Amtrak service leaving at a very similar time.
+Follow the correct instructions (!) to get to the track and queue.
 Those in sleeper car accommodation board first.
 Look for your car number and your friendly steward who will be standing at the door checking tickets and making sure you’re in the right place.

 ~ If you’re in a sleeper, you’ll have one of these aforementioned car stewards.
 They’re going to be integral to your trip so introduce yourself and be nice.
 Being Brits and unused to the whole thing, we decided to tip our car steward just after we boarded.
 I’m not sure that’s normal but it seemed to go down well.
 I’ve seen various recommendations about how much to tip, but a we went with $20 which didn’t raise eyebrows either way so I’m guessing that was fine.
 Tipping, man.
 Such a minefield.